Black Mold Growing Inside the Bathroom: What to Know

-Black mold is usually visible, but the problem is pretty established by the time you see it.
-The real problem is the spores you can’t see, which will affect your health.
+Black mold is usually visible, but the problem is pretty established when you see it.
+The real problem is that the spores you can’t see will affect your health.

 Sometimes, mold is not visible, but there is a lingering smell of dampness or mildew.
 If you cannot find the source, you may need to consult a remediation expert to trace the cause.

-Fitted bathrooms are notorious for developing leaks in inaccessible places; underneath the shower mat is another favorite.
+Fitted bathrooms are notorious for developing leaks in inaccessible places; underneath the shower, the mat is another favorite.

 How to Get Rid of Black Mold in Your Bathroom